surenjanath/File-Organizer/README.md

 I will provide both code and exe files incase you don't have python.
 Just run the executable file and point to the directory.

-Use CTRL V to paste the code into the console.
+Use CTRL V to paste the directory into the console.
 Github :

 ------------------------------------------------------------